CS-SI/stac-fastapi-eodag/README.md

 docker compose up
 ```

+NOTE: This will start a stac-fastapi-eodag container and an otel-collector container for the collection of metrics.
+The STAC API is available on `http://localhost:8080`, the metrics can be checked using `http://localhost:8000/metrics`.

 ### Run in Kubernetes

 You can install stac-fastapi-eodag in your Kubernetes cluster with the [Helm chart in this repository](./helm/stac-fastapi-eodag/README.md).

 ## Configuration

-stac-fastapi-eodag support multiple environement variables to customize the deployment of your API.
+stac-fastapi-eodag supports multiple environment variables to customize the deployment of your API.

 ### Uvicorn parameters